Climate change and wildlife

 Tiger numbers in the wild have declined to as few as 3,200, largely due to poaching and habitat loss.
 Climate change is likely to result in increasing sea levels and further risk of fire in the already fragmented habitats where tigers live.
 For example, in the Sundarbans swamp forests of north-east India and Bangladesh, the sea level is rising.
 The Indian Sundarbans is home to around 100 Bengal tigers.
 With sea levels rising, important habitats could be lost.
 This could bring tigers into closer contact with people, which could lead to further conflict between people and tigers – and possible fatalities on both sides.

 Warming in the Himalayas has already occurred at three times the global average.
 This is prime snow leopard habitat and continued warming will cause their range to shrink as the treeline moves higher up the mountains.
 This will not only fragment and isolate snow leopard populations, but it will severely affect their prey too – causing some of the alpine pastures that blue sheep and Himalayan tahr (the snow leopard’s main prey) rely on to be replaced by forest.
 Declines in the snow leopard’s natural prey are already causing snow leopards to take livestock – and farmers will kill them to protect their livelihoods.
-So any further declines in natural prey will only make this problem worse.
+So any more declines in natural prey will make this problem worse.

 Find out more about snow leopards